We are proud to host the only comprehensive Epilepsy Neurosurgery Program in the province of Manitoba.

 Cerebrovascular Neurosurgery at the Health Sciences Centre, University of Manitoba, provides comprehensive subspecialized management and treatment for the full spectrum of complex neurovascular disorders of the brain and spinal cord.

-The Pediatric Neurosurgery program at the University of Manitoba is comprised of two full-time pediatric neurosurgeons, Dr. Colin Kazina (Service Chief) and Dr. Demitre Serletis (Director of Epilepsy Surgery).
-Both surgeons practice at the Winnipeg Children’s Hospital, which services all of Manitoba, but also includes patient referrals from Northern Ontario and Nunavut.
+The Pediatric Neurosurgery program at the University of Manitoba is comprised of three pediatric neurosurgeons: Dr. Colin Kazina (Pediatric Neurosurgery Service Chief), Dr. Patrick McDonald (Section Head, Neurosurgery) and Dr. Demitre Serletis (Director of Epilepsy Surgery).
+These surgeons practice at the Winnipeg Children’s Hospital, which services all of Manitoba, but also includes patient referrals from Northern Ontario and Nunavut.

 Skull Base/Tumour Neurosurgery